Sil542/mk_experiences/README.md

 Please keep the file types as consistent as possible.
 For images use png.
 For sounds use mp3.
 For models use glb.
 For patt files, use .patt files.

-!!DO NOT CHANGE THE STATIC FOLDER STRUCTURE WITHOUT NOTICING OTHER'S!!
+!!DO NOT CHANGE THE STATIC FOLDER STRUCTURE WITHOUT NOTIFYING OTHER'S!!